claromes/waybacktweets/README.md

+> [!IMPORTANTE]
+> For 2Q 2024, Wayback Tweets will  transition to a web app with an improved user experience, rewritten in React.

 # 🏛️ Wayback Tweets

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://waybacktweets.streamlit.app) [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/claromes/waybacktweets?include_prereleases)](https://github.com/claromes/waybacktweets/releases) [![License](https://img.shields.io/github/license/claromes/waybacktweets)](https://github.com/claromes/waybacktweets/blob/main/LICENSE.md)

 Tool that displays, via [Wayback CDX Server API](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server), multiple archived tweets on Wayback Machine to avoid opening each link manually.
-The app is a prototype written in Python with Streamlit and hosted at Streamlit Cloud.
+The app is a prototype written in Python with Streamlit and hosted at Streamlit Cloud with an extra 7 GiB provided free of charge by the Streamlit team (special thanks to Jessica Smith).

 Users can define the number of tweets displayed per page and apply filters based on specific years.
-There is also an option to filter and view tweets that do not have the original URL available.
+Additionally, users can filter and view tweets that lack the original URL.

 *Thanks Tristan Lee for the idea.*